-Top 5 Must have Intellectual Property Apps on your Smartphone
+5 Must have Intellectual Property Apps for your Smartphone

 How long can you live without your smartphone?
 It wouldn’t be surprising if your answer is – “Not for a long time.”
 According to a study, an average American adult spends around 3 hours on their smartphones every day.
 Now, this is quite justifiable as the apps available cater to our every need – be it networking, staying updated with trends (and friends), planning schedules, managing time, or becoming the best version of ourselves (meditation apps, exercise apps, reading apps, etc).
 The list is countless.
-Thus, it is least bit surprising that there are apps available related to patents and intellectual property, which cater to a varied audience ranging from newbies to professionals.
+Thus, it is the least bit surprised that there are apps available related to patents and intellectual property, which cater to a varied audience ranging from newbies to professionals.

 Whilst some apps cater to newbies to Intellectual Property and get them a basic understanding of the fundamentals of patents, at the same time, there are other apps that serve fully-fledged professionals ranging from analysts to attorneys, and individual inventors, enabling them to conduct patent searches from their sleek smartphones.

 There are dozens of IP law-related apps in the domain, and this being an exhaustive list, we picked the top 5 apps, which, in our opinion, are a must-have in your devices.
 These apps made the cut after taking into account the following factors: the functionality, detail, ease-of-using, and ratings of these apps.
 Without further ado, let’s scroll down the list.
 Shall we?